 Generally, child support is payable until a child attains the age of majority (eighteen (18)), until a child marries, dies, becomes self-supporting, or, in the event the child turns age eighteen (18) but is still in high school and it is reasonably expected that the child will graduate before age nineteen (19), then, child support may continue until the date of graduation or age nineteen (19), whichever shall occur first.
 Of course, child support may be a longer commitment if a Court were to determine an adult child was disabled or a dependent child pursuant to Section 743.07, Florida Statutes.

 As you can see, the child support guidelines formula is fairly complex.
 Please give our office a call should you have any questions or concerns regarding the initial establishment of child support, modifications thereof, or enforcement of child support.
-We are glad to assist you in any ways we can to ensure you’re either being paid your fair share or to ensure you’re not paying too much.
+As experts in child support and family law in Lakeland, FL, we are glad to assist you in any ways we can to ensure you’re either being paid your fair share or to ensure you’re not paying too much.